gatk-workflows/broad-prod-wgs-germline-snps-indels/README.md

 discovery in human whole-genome sequencing (WGS) and exome sequencing data.

 #### Requirements/expectations
-- One or more GVCFs produced by HaplotypeCaller in GVCF mode
+- One or more GVCFs produced by HaplotypeCaller in GVCF mode.
 - Bare minimum 1 WGS sample or 30 Exome samples.
 Gene panels are not supported.
 #### Outputs
-- A VCF file and its index, filtered using variant quality score recalibration
+- VCF  and its vcf index
+ *Note: The gvcf is filtered using variant quality score recalibration
   (VQSR) with genotypes for all samples present in the input VCF.
 All sites that
   are present in the input VCF are retained; filtered sites are annotated as such
-  in the FILTER field.
+  in the FILTER field.*
+- Summary Metrics

 ### Software version requirements :
 - GATK 4.beta.3 or later